MissVeronica/um-fields-with-links/README.md

 ## UM Settings -> Appearance -> Profile
 1. Field Label With Link - meta_key, url, title, icon (one set per line) - Enter the meta_key comma separated with the url, title and UM icon.
 Placeholder in the url: <code>{userid}</code>, UM Forms label placeholder: <code>{link], {/link}</code>
 2. Field Value With Link - meta_key, url, title, icon (one set per line) - Enter the meta_key comma separated with the url, title and UM icon.
 Placeholders in the url: <code>{userid}, {value}</code>

+## UM Settings -> Advanced -> Developers -> Redirect
-3. Plugin is also using the UM Settings -> Access -> Other -> "Allow external link redirect confirm" if clicked.
+1. Plugin is also using the "Allow external link redirect confirm" if clicked.

 ## Examples ##
 1. Field Label With Link - meta_key, url, title, icon (one per line)